TomasVotruba/tomasvotruba.com/resources/posts/2022/2022-04-25-how-to-remove-dead-mock-calls-from-phpunit-tests.md

 ---
 id: 358
-title: "How to Remove Dead&nbsp;Mock&nbsp;Calls from&nbsp;PHPUnit&nbsp;Tests"
+title: "How to Remove Dead Mock Calls from PHPUnit Tests"
 perex: |
     We're going to visit a foreign country where living costs are just 1/3 of ours.
 Let's say from UK or Germany to Brno, Czechia.
 We're organizing a bachelor party for our best friend.